ssVyz/oligotools/README.md

 Projects are saved as `.oligoproj` files containing:
 - Project metadata (name, description, dates)
-- Complete folder hierarchy
+- Complete folder hierarchy with file categories
-- File references with relative paths
+- File references with relative paths and categorization
 - Import history and file statistics

 Output files are organized as: